 Our significant accounting policies are described in Note 2 to our consolidated financial statements, which are prepared in conformity with U.S. GAAP.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
-We evaluate our estimates on an ongoing basis.
+We evaluate, on an ongoing basis, our estimates, including those related to bad debts, income taxes and contingencies.
 We base our estimates on available information, our historical experience and various other assumptions that we believe to be reasonable under the circumstances.
 The results of these assumptions are the basis for determining the carrying values of assets and liabilities that are not readily apparent from other sources.
 Since the factors underlying these assumptions are subject to change over time, the estimates on which they are based are subject to change accordingly.